ckeditor/ckeditor4-docs/docs/guide/dev/contributing_code/README.md

 			npm install

 	* Set the {@link guide/dev/tests/README testing environment} up, because your changes in the editor code will need tests.
-	* Install Git hooks (currently there is only one hook that will run a linter and code style checker when you make a commit):

-			grunt githooks

-		Note: You can run linter and code style checker on the files that were modified (and not committed yet) by executing the default Grunt task:
+	* You can run linter and code style checker on the files that are staged (modified, added to the commit by `git add`, but not committed yet) by executing the `lint:staged` npm script:

-			grunt
+			npm run lint:staged

-		Or on the entire repository (it takes a while...):
+		Or on the entire repository (it takes a while…):

-			grunt jshint:all && grunt jscs:all
+			npm run lint

+		Linting will be also done automatically on commiting.

 ## Branches